 For this review, we have narrowed in on the top products out there, ranging from small battery packs with low-capacity panels to 50-watt mega panels capable of charging laptops.
 Though the products we have selected are the most popular and best we could find on the market, numerous other options are out there.
 This review is merely a window into the ever-grower world of portable solar technology.
 Here, we hope to provide you with some information to help you make an informed decision as you seek out the best solar kit for your next adventure.

 Before we get started, here is a short anecdote about this review.

-In our testing a few years ago, there was one that we just couldn't get to charge in all of its advertised capacities.
-It had a huge assortment of laptop plug adapters, but we could never get them to work, and there was no adapter for any Apple product (red flag!).
+In our testing a few years ago, there was one that we couldn't get to charge in all of its advertised capacities.
+It had a vast assortment of laptop plug adapters, but we could never get them to work, and there was no adapter for any Apple product (red flag!).
 Finally, we gave up and emailed the company.
 We got a very polite but useless email back and quickly identified that it was a very, very good copycat.
-The packaging and everything looked identical, but it was not the reputable brand it seemed to be.
+The packaging and product looked identical, but it was not the reputable brand it seemed to be.

 Check out our complete Solar Charger Review for a comparison of all the products we reviewed.